extrasmallwinnie/micromeg/README.md

 as they very nicely describe how to use them and the considerations you should have for your own data.

-Next, let’s looks at the example ASV count table.
+Next, let’s looks at the example ASV count table `exampleASVtable`.
 (N.B.: The data doesn’t necessarily strictly have to be an ASV table.
 Any sort of data in tabular format, e.g., OTU table, similar to the example **should** work.)

 ``` r